authhero/auth/README.md

 It's based on the following tech stack

 - Cloudflare workers (with tsoa)
-- Durable objects, KV and R2 for storage
+- Durable objects and KV for storage
-- Queues for storing logs to R2
 - Mailchannels for passoword reset and code/magic links

 It's API only, so bring your own UI :)